 Snug shirts: Heroes of the non-lumpy layering arsenal

 As I mentioned above, part of my problem in years past was attempting to layer garments that weren’t meant to be layered.
-Some women can create artfully draped layered looks from loose garments, but most of us will feel more successful if we stick to simpler and closer-fitting ensembles.
+Some women can create artfully draped layered looks from loose garments, but many of us will feel more successful if we stick to simpler and closer-fitting ensembles.
 Make sure your underlayers fit to your bod, especially if they aren’t going to be fully visible.
 I have several tank tops that would be positively risque worn alone, but work great layered beneath other shirts and just peeking out at the hip or neckline.
 Underlayers need to provide extra warmth, a bit of length, a dash of color, and STABILITY for outer layers.
 Make sure you have a few tanks, tees, and long-sleevers that are tight enough to stay put if you want to throw another similar garment on top.

 Tights that fit: Essential to layered comfort